How to Explore Barcelona Like a Local: 14 Uncommon Places to Visit

 Torre Glòries

 Calling all the thrill-seekers who are also eco-conscious travelers!
-That’s right!
-While the Torre Glories is an iconic skyscraper in Barcelona that stands out in the city’s skyline, it’s also a significant landmark because of its sustainable features.
-This is the best part about Torre Glories; it incorporates various eco-friendly elements to reduce energy consumption and environmental impact.
+The Torre Glòries is an iconic skyscraper in Barcelona that stands out in the city's skyline, and it's also a significant landmark because of its sustainable features.
+From this skyscraper, you can enjoy breathtaking views of the city, the Mediterranean Sea, and the surrounding mountains.
+The views of Barcelona at night from Torre Glòries are unmatched.

 Address: Av.
 Diagonal, 211, 08018 Barcelona, Spain